zjxWeb/docsify-click-top/README.md

 # docsify-click-top

-A plugin that clicks back to the top of the document.
+When you slide the document to a certain distance, a button will appear, which can be clicked to quickly reach the top of the document.

 ## Installation